bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** IP-to-IP payment protocol (an insecure, discontinued protocol included in early versions of Bitcoin).

   PaymentRequest
-    Part of the payment protocol which contain several parameters configured by the receiver as well as a nested :term:`PaymentDetails`.
+    Part of the payment protocol which contain several parameters configured by the receiver as well as a nested |PaymentDetails|.

   PKI
     Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https).

   PKI data
-    A required 'pki_data' parameter of a :term:`PaymentRequest` which provides certificate information necessary to validate the request.
+    A required 'pki_data' parameter of a |PaymentRequest| which provides certificate information necessary to validate the request.

   PKI type
-    An optional 'pki_type' parameter of a :term:`PaymentRequest` which tells spenders how to validate this request as being from a specific recipient.
+    An optional 'pki_type' parameter of a |PaymentRequest| which tells spenders how to validate this request as being from a specific recipient.

   Point function
     The ECDSA function used to create a public key from a private key.